-You have gone through all the process of applying for a job and now you have been offered a position that you desire, the question that remains is what do you do next?
-The answer to this question is to write a proper job acceptance letter and send it to your employer.
+You have got the opportunity for which you were trying for so long.
+Now, you are ready to explore the new position.
+The question that remains is, what is the next step?
+The answer to the question is to write a proper job acceptance letter and send it to your employer.

-If this is the first time that you are being offered a job at a big company and you are not sure how a job acceptance letter should look, then you have arrived at the right place.
-Today we are going to show you everything that a job acceptance letter needs to contain and also some useful examples that you can edit to make them unique.
-With that said, let’s get into it.
+If this is your first time working for a big company and you don’t know how to write a Thank You letter, you have come to the right place.
+Today, we will guide you on everything that a job acceptance letter needs to contain and some useful examples that you can edit to write a unique job acceptance letter.
+Let’s get into it.

 What Should Your Job Acceptance Letter Contain?